alh9/alh9/README.md

 ### Hi there 👋
 i'm ali hasani .
-i'm learning vue and adobeXD .
+i'm learning vue and adobeXD . i'm currently working on a project with these technologies : html , css , javascript , bootstrap , jquery .
 <!--
 **alh9/alh9** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.